Jeff Lee (video game artist)

 Jeff Lee (born 1952 in Elkhart, Indiana) is the original video artist at D. Gottlieb and Company.
-He is best known for creating the character of Q*Bert, the popular arcade game from 1982.
+He is best known for creating the character of Q*bert, the popular arcade game from 1982.

+Biography

 He also produced the video graphics for Cave Man (a video-pinball hybrid), Mad Planets, Krull, Q*Bert's Qubes, The Three Stooges, Quizimodo, M.A.C.H.
 3 and Us vs Them.
 He also developed graphics for a number of video games that were never manufactured, such as Protector, Tylz and Wiz Warz.
 For independent arcade producers he created artwork for Lotto Fun and Double Cheese.
-During this period he also produced game graphics for the Sega Genesis system Home Alone, Premier Technology (Exterminator) and Maze Wars+ for Macromind.
+During this period he also produced game graphics for the Sega Genesis system Home Alone, Premier Technology (Exterminator) and Maze Wars+ for MacroMind.

 In print, Lee illustrated the playing cards of the 1986 publication of OD by the Avalon Hill Game Company.
-Lee illustrated an article by Marc Canter, "The New Workstation", which appeared in "CD ROM: The New Papyrus" (Microsoft Press, 1986).
+Lee illustrated an article by Marc Canter, "The New Workstation", which appeared in CD ROM: The New Papyrus (Microsoft Press, 1986).